Rashmitha-4NI23EC032/Linear-Integrated-Circuits/README.md

 <br>Frequency Response :</br>

 <br> In this due to higher frequency the Parasitic Capacitor (internal capactiors) will get acctivated.</br>
-<br>AT lower frequency the coupling Capacitors will get activated</br>
+<br> At lower frequency the coupling Capacitors will get activated.</br>